Get that printer plugged in, and scissors at the ready; here's a frequently growing list of Print and Plays just for you.

 Thanks to Big Potato Games, we've got a print and play of its hit party game Obama Llama (the first)- though it's formatted in such a way that you can play from your phone if preferred.
 Great for a giggle, it requires little to no skill, just an enjoyment of obscure rhymes of celebrity names.

 Under Falling Skies

 What list would be complete without CATAN?
-We're being offered new scenarious, rule variants, printables, and more (the and more includes backgrounds you can use in video chats!).
+We're being offered new scenarios, rule variants, printables, and more (the and more includes backgrounds you can use in video chats!).

 Another pre-launch game for us, this time it's Oh, Sheep, with a Kickstarter due later this year.
 The aim of the game isn't to win, but to make sure you don't lose!
 You'll need to clear the cards in your hand before your fellow players, of which, it's suitable for 2-5 players.